 - Equity investments

-Below is Apple 2016 year ending balance sheet.
-The non-operating assets are its cash and equivalents, short-term marketable securities and long-term marketable securities.
+Below is Apple’s 2016 year-end balance sheet.
+The non-operating assets are its cash and equivalents, short-term marketable securities, and long-term marketable securities.
 As you can see, they represent a significant portion of the company’s balance sheet.

-Unlike operating assets such as PP&E, inventory and intangible assets, the carrying value of non-operating assets on the balance sheet is usually fairly close to their actual value.
+Unlike operating assets such as PP&E, inventory, and intangible assets, the carrying value of non-operating assets on the balance sheet is usually fairly close to their actual value.
 That’s because they are mostly comprised of cash and liquid investments that companies generally can mark up to fair value.
-That’s not always the case (equity investment is a notable exception), but it’s typically safe to simply use the latest balance sheet values of non-operating assets as the actual market values.
+That’s not always the case (equity investments are a notable exception), but it’s typically safe to simply use the latest balance sheet values of non-operating assets as the actual market values.

-At this point, we need to identify and subtract all non-equity claims on the business in order to arrive at how much of the company value actually belongs to equity owners.
+At this point, we need to identify and subtract all non-equity claims on the business to arrive at how much of the company value belongs to equity owners.
 The most common non-equity claims you’ll encounter are: